Hempel, a well-founded Danish producer of paints and coatings, has set sails and embarked on a digital transformation journey.

 As in any project it’s not only about the successes.
 It’s the learnings that carry the most value.
 “The success, ironically, is not as valuable as we imagined.
 But what we learned about collaboration, communications, getting people to work together and moving into the cloud is enormous.
 For that I am really happy and I think it has changed our viewpoint,” Mark Sutton concludes.

-Contact us right here or call Morten Fritsch, Business Develeopment Manager, at 53 53 69 59 if you wish to learn more about the possibilities of a modern collaboration platform.
+Contact us right here or call Morten Fritsch, Business Develeopment Manager, tel: 53 53 69 59 if you wish to learn more about the possibilities of a modern collaboration platform.
 We're here to help!